The Art of KFortunes

 When elements are missing or excessive, practitioners recommend adjustments through colors, directions, career choices, or even name changes to achieve better balance.

-Your Saju reading is meant to be a tool for self-reflection, not a rigid prediction.
+Your personality analysis is meant to be a tool for self-reflection, not a rigid prediction.
 Here are some healthy ways to use it:

 - Self-awareness: Use insights to understand your natural tendencies